 If you choose to submit GRE or GMAT test scores, upload a copy of your Test Score Report to the Program Materials quadrant → Documents tab of your application in GradCAS.

 International Applicants: If you wish to provide Proof of English Proficiency via a GRE/GMAT score, then you must submit our official test scores directly from the Education Testing Service (ETS) to Texas A&M University (College Station, TX).
 Use GRE code: 6003 or GMAT code: 7B7-K9-57.
 Also upload a copy of your Test Score Report to the Program Materials quadrant → Documents tab of your application in GradCAS.

 (for citizens from non-English speaking countries)

-Contact Information: Bush School Admissions
+Contact Information: Bush School Graduate Admissions

 Questions about the application or application process for the on-campus Master of Public Service & Administration should be directed to Ashlee Treadway or Kathryn Meyer in the Bush School Admissions Office:

 All documents on this page are in PDF format.
 To view the files, you must have the latest version of Adobe Acrobat Reader installed on your computer.